hpmillaard/MDT/README.md

 # CustomSettings
 The [CustomSettings.zip](CustomSettings.zip) contains example files that can be used for the CustomSettings.ini in the MDT Share.
 This makes switching between configurations in MDT really easy.
 You can run the CustomSetting.hta on the server to update the CustomSettings.ini in the Deploymentshare with just a few clicks.
 The files with Media in the name are used to import them when you create specific media.
-If you select Windows 10 of Windows all, the user will be asked to input data during deployment like domain, applications etc. If you want predefined options, you can select other files.
+If you select Windows 10/11 or Windows all, the user will be asked to input data during deployment like domain, applications etc. If you want predefined options, you can select other files.
 You can add your own examplename.ini in the D:\MDT\CustomSettings folder for future use.
 The hta script will find them all.

 # Apps